 What Can a Landlord Say About a Previous Tenant?

 Landlords are well within their right to give a bad review of a previous tenant.
-Many landlords are terrified to speak negatively in fear of legal retribution, but they are generally protected as long as they tell the truth and stick to relevant facts.
+Many landlords are terrified to speak negatively for fear of legal retribution, but they are generally protected if they tell the truth and stick to relevant facts.

 Some property management companies have blanket policies against talking about previous tenants.
-Perhaps they’ll confirm an address and dates, but will decline to comment on anything else.
+Perhaps they’ll confirm an address and dates but will refuse to comment on anything else.

 However, there is no legal reason that prevents a previous landlord from answering a number of questions truthfully.
 Here is a list of common questions to ask a previous landlord that they can generally answer without fear of reprisal: